-In the absence of encryption, a hacker tapping into your home internet could read the data streaming in and out of your devices as easily as you’re reading this sentence right now.
+Without encryption, a hacker tapping into your home internet could read the data streaming in and out of your devices as quickly as you’re reading this sentence.
 By enabling your router to encrypt your data, al4sm 09u3jnodfs5 lcv-f0s9 jf89jio kiuow9058t 894uw.
-You see?
+Do you see?

-Of all the devices you own, none are more vulnerable than the one in your pocket and on your desk.
+None of the devices you own is more vulnerable than those in your pocket or desk.
 Computers you use to access websites, open emails and otherwise engage with the internet have any number of ways of contracting malicious programs, unlike your smart devices, which have more limited functions and predetermined processes.
-Therefore, it’s best practice to maintain separate networks–one that you use actively, one that your IoT devices use.
+Therefore, it’s best practice to maintain separate networks–one that you use actively and one that your IoT devices use.
 Most Wi-Fi routers allow you to set up multiple networks to keep your internet traffic separate from your home automation device traffic.

-Wi-Fi Protected Setup is a network security standard invented in 2006, that was discovered to be majorly flawed in December 2011 when a researcher discovered it can be broken via a sheer brute force attack.
+Wi-Fi Protected Setup is a network security standard invented in 2006 that was discovered to be majorly flawed in December 2011 when a researcher discovered it could be broken via a sheer brute force attack.

 Disable cloud-based router management

-Cloud-based tools allow you to manage your network remotely, but in the wrong hands, might allow a hacker to do the same.
+Cloud-based tools allow you to manage your network remotely, but they might let a hacker do the same.

-Companies regularly release updates to your devices as new threats arise and engineers write the code to combat them.
-By configuring your devices to automatically update, you’ll save yourself the effort of updating manually, while keeping your protections as up-to-date as possible.
+Companies regularly release updates to their devices as new threats arise, and engineers write the code to combat them.
+By configuring your devices to update automatically, you’ll save the effort of updating manually while keeping your protections as up-to-date as possible.

 Disable remote administrator access

-Enabling remote administrator access allows for the ability to log into your home network, without being physically nearby.
+Enabling remote administrator access allows you to log into your home network without being physically nearby.
 An easy cheat tool for a hacker located many miles away.

 (although, you may need to temporarily enable it to install a new device)